-Hey folks, there have been a lot going on in these months, so we thought of giving the community an update on what we achieved and what we are currently working on, but first we want to thank our sponsors and contributors, which through donations and active support are being fundamental in making Haveno become reality.
+Hey folks, there has been a lot going on in these months, so we thought of giving the community an update on what we’ve achieved and what we are currently working on, but first we want to thank our sponsors and contributors who, through donations and active support, are fundamental in making Haveno come to life.
 Thank you really, really much.

 Final version of the trade protocol

 We finalized our trade protocol (PR: #107) and we are in the process of implementing it in the code.
 To make this possible, we added some functionalities to monero-wallet-rpc (freeze and thaw outputs).